ericrovtar/ericrovtar.github.io/_posts/2017-01-27-why-is-nintendo-rushing-the-switch.md

 and they seem to have at least fix that problem from the Wii U, but there is so much left to be seen, and news like these patches needed to enable basic functionality are right to leave some concern.

 Do I have a Switch preordered?
 Yes.
 Will I keep it?
 I don't know yet.
-I want Nintedo to succeed, but I also want to make certain I'm getting a full-fledged product, not an unproven concept.
+I want Nintendo to succeed, but I also want to make certain I'm getting a full-fledged product, not an unproven concept.